urbit/urbit/pkg/arvo/neo/cod/std/src/fil/diary.md

 ```

 ## Generating cards, tombstoning shrubs
 We covered `card:neo` in the Counter tutorial, but this is the first time we’re seeing one generated within a shrub.
-Diary takes two pokes `%put-entry`, to create a new diary entry, and `%del-entry` to tombstone one.
+Diary takes two pokes: `%put-entry`, to create a new diary entry, and `%del-entry` to tombstone one.

 Here’s the `+poke` arm of the Diary shrub, expanded with comments.